mitodl/mit-open/frontends/README.md

 docker compose up nginx web db
 ```

 The front end is served at `http://localhost:8062` and changes are hot reloaded into the page.

-Note that in this mode the frontend bundle is kept in Wepback Dev Server memory and not written to the filesystem - the application is still served on port 8063, but changes are only reflected there if the watch container is running or when the front end is built manually.
+Changes are also built to disk and available on 8063 on page refresh (if the backend is running in Docker).

 ### Frontend Dev Server proxying to RC or Prod